Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 } UpdateRequest;
 ~~~

-If the request is valid, the Transparency Log adds the new key-value pair to the
+If the request is acceptable by application-layer policies, the Transparency Log
-log and returns an UpdateResponse structure:
+adds the new key-value pair to the log and returns an UpdateResponse structure:

 ~~~ tls
 struct {